jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   String, default: `"^\\(<\\?xml\\|<!DOCTYPE\\|<html\\)"`.

-    Regular expression which Markdown Mode uses to determine whether the output of `markdown-command` is a standalone XHTML document or an XHTML fragment.
+    Regular expression which Markdown Mode uses to determine whether the output of `markdown-command` is a standalone HTML document or an HTML fragment.
 If this regular expression not matched in the first five lines of output, Markdown Mode assumes the output is a fragment and adds a header and footer.